neilb/Perl-Changes/README.md

-# Perl-FeatureList
+# Perl-Changes

 **Note**: this is currently a proof of concept -- I just hacked up the idea, following a discussion on how aware people are of the "new" features in their Perl.
 It's very much a work in progress, with all aspects likely to change.

-This distribution contains the module `Perl::FeatureList` and a script `feature-list`.
+This distribution contains the module `Perl::Changes` and a script `perl-changes`.
+Previously they were called `Perl::FeatureList` and `feature-list`, but Perl already defines "features" and they're a subset of all changes.

 I wondered if there was a single place where I could find all the recent features, and whether they required a feature guard, or are experimental.